03335771999

 10 years

-I received a call from this number, where they were pretending to be from PCProtect.
-Regrettably, I ended up sharing some details I shouldn't have.
-Now, I'm in the process of halting my Direct Debit to them.
+This number rang me up pretending to be from PCProtect.
+Silly me, I ended up sharing some info I really shouldn’t have.
+Now, I’m stuck trying to sort out cancelling my Direct Debit with them.

 PCProtect